nkonev/blog/readme.md

 Q: Can I run it without docker ?

 A: Yes, you can achieve it by manually install PostgreSQL, RabbitMQ, Redis, Elasticsearch and configure it's connections in config or through commandline.
+See Spring Boot documentation https://docs.spring.io/spring-boot/docs/2.1.1.RELEASE/reference/html/boot-features-external-config.html.

 Q: How to build frontend if I am backend developer ?